fbpx

 The Johnson County Post currently has six newsroom employees.

-- The newsroom is led by editor Kyle Palmer.
-Kyle joined the company in 2020 after serving as the News Director at KCUR and has overseen substantial growth in subscribers and overall readership.
+• The newsroom is led by editor Kyle Palmer.
+Kyle joined the company in 2020 after serving as the News Director at KCUR.
+The Post has seen substantial growth reach and subscriptions under his leadership.
 Kyle holds a bachelor’s degree in journalism from the University of Missouri and a master’s degree in policy, organization and leadership studies from Stanford University.
 He lives in Overland Park with his wife and their two sons.

-- Leah Wankum has been with the Post since 2019 and currently serves as the Deputy Editor.
+• Leah Wankum has been with the Post since 2018.
+She started her career with the Post covering northeast Johnson County and then helped lead our expansion into Lenexa and Shawnee.
 Leah is a native of mid-Missouri and attended the University of Central Missouri.
+After college, she worked as a reporter and editor for the Richmond News in rural Missouri.
 Leah lives in Overland Park with her husband, two daughters and cats.

-- Juliana Garcia has been a reporter for the Post since 2020.
+• Juliana Garcia has been a reporter for the Post since 2020.
 A Roeland Park native, she earned a bachelor’s degree in journalism from the University of Kansas.
+She covers northeast Johnson County for the Post.

-- Lucie Krisman has been a reporter for the Post since 2021.
+• Lucie Krisman has been a reporter for the Post since 2021.
 A Tulsa, Okla., native, she earned a bachelor’s degree in journalism from the University of Kansas.
 She lives in Mission.
+She covers Johnson County business and retail development news for the Post.

-- Kaylie McLaughlin has been a reporter for the Post since 2023.
+• Kaylie McLaughlin has been a reporter for the Post since 2023.
 A Shawnee native, she earned her bachelor’s degree in journalism from Kansas State University, where she was editor of the Collegian.
+She covers the cities of Overland Park and Olathe for the Post.

 Who owns the site and how do you make money?